-January is the time for trying new things and changing aspects of your life.
 Many people are looking to live more sustainably, while others want to save more money.
-But why should you have to choose between the two?
-Here are 5 sustainability tricks to save you money.
+The impact of climate change is starting to become clearer, while many of us have seen our finances squeezed in the past 18 months.
+But why should you have to choose between saving money and saving the planet?
+Here are 5 sustainability tips to save you money.

 I’ve often discussed the importance of not choosing between our finances and the future of our planet.
 Our lifestyle is no different.
 You can enjoy a happy and full life, without breaking the bank and destroying the planet.

-The 5 sustainability tricks to save you money I’ll cover in this post are:
+The 5 sustainability tips to save you money I’ll cover in this post are:

 - Reduce food waste